 Simultaneous or bilateral knee replacement costs are lesser than two different surgical operations.

 What are the Risks of Bilateral Knee Replacement?

-Though the advantages of bilateral knee replacement are many, following are a few risks which have to be considered:
+Though the advantages of bilateral knee replacement are many, the following are a few risks that have to be considered:

 - Long Anesthesia Risks